Photo Gallery: 20 Big Adventures In Pictures

 I’ve hiked more miles in New Hampshire’s White Mountains than I could estimate; I even authored a hiking guidebook to New England for several years.
 Still, like jumping into an icy lake, the constant high-stepping and relentlessly arduous nature of these trails shocks me every time I come back to hike here again.
 In this story, I reflect on my personal history in these peaks while taking an overnight hike from Crawford Notch to Franconia Notch via Galehead Hut and Franconia Ridge, seeing parts of the Whites I had not stood upon before—like the viewpoint from Zeacliff above the Pemigewasset Wilderness (photo above)—and other spots I had not been to in years.
 See all of my stories about the White Mountains at The Big Outside.

-When you’re ready for a backpacking trip with challenge to match its scenery—like Image Lake, above—then take on the Spider Gap-Buck Creek Pass loop in Washington’s Glacier Peak Wilderness.
+When you’re ready for a backpacking trip with challenge to match its scenery—like Image Lake, above, and Liberty Cap above Buck Creek Pass (lead photo at top of story)—then take on the Spider Gap-Buck Creek Pass loop in Washington’s Glacier Peak Wilderness.
 Until then, read my story and see more photos from that big adventure.

 Imagine the ocean rushing in to flood Yosemite Valley to about one-third of the height of El Capitan, and then dumping more than 20 feet of rain onto it every year, so that forests sprang from its sheer granite walls and waterfalls plunged hundreds and thousands of feet.
 Or just go to Milford Sound and Doubtful Sound in New Zealand’s Fiordland National Park, where jungle-clad cliffs rise straight up out of the sea to 4,000-foot summits.
 Fiordland sprawls over nearly three million acres, an area as large as Yosemite and Yellowstone national parks combined.
 See my stories about sea kayaking in majestic Milford Sound and Doubtful Sound.